-Jaisalmer Fort – the Sonar Qilla
+Jaisalmer Fort – The Sonar Qilla

 Manak Chowk – the beehive of trade

 Take a walk through Manak Chowk, the chief marketplace in the town.
 It was a bustling trade hub during the royal times of Rajasthan.
 Traders from the Middle East countries used to trade here.
 There are delicately sculpted beautiful havelis (palatial buildings) around Manak Chowk.
-Turbaned men with twisted moustaches, and colorful Ghaghara clad women from the outskirts of Jaisalmer make the market look resplendent in the glories of the past.
+Turbaned men with twisted mustaches, and colorful ghaghara clad women from the outskirts of Jaisalmer make the market look resplendent in the glories of the past.
 The women adorn themselves with ivory and silver ornaments.
 On visit to the market, you will feel the ancient charm of the places that you have heard about in fables.

 Gadi Sagar Lake – the elixir of life